scarf-sh/scarf-js/README.md

 # scarf-js

 Like Google Analytics, but for your npm library.
+Scarf will report some [basic details](#provided-data) any time your library is installed with npm.

 ### Installing